Conduct Review Process

 - The right to present relevant materials and witnesses with personal, relevant knowledge of the incident as outlined above

-- The right to be accompanied to the hearing and any related meeting by an advisor of their choice.
+- The right to have an advisor of their choice present during the hearing and any related meetings.
 The advisor may accompany the student, but may not participate in any manner.
-If there is a legitimate conflict of interest related to the advisor, Student Conduct reserves the right to disqualify an advisor.
+If Community Standards and Conduct determines there is a legitimate conflict of interest related to the advisor, Community Standards and Conduct reserves the right to disqualify an advisor.

 - The right to be informed in writing of the outcome of the hearing and any appeal, including when such results become final.
 This includes disclosure to the parties of any sanction imposed that pertains to a sex offense and any sanction imposed that directly relates to the complainant with respect to other alleged sexual harassment violations.
 The parties do not need to submit a request for such information.
 In addition, for any crime of violence, the university will, upon written request and in accordance with applicable law, disclose to the complainant all sanctions imposed against the respondent.
 If the complainant is deceased as a result of the crime of violence, the outcome of the hearing and sanctions will be provided to the complainant's next of kin if so requested.